PHOEBE 2 is officially released, but does not fully support all features in the original version of PHOEBE and should still be used with some caution.

 Below are the versions we suggest using based on your needs:

-- PHOEBE 2.0 should be used to learn the interface for PHOEBE going forward, and will be updated with future releases to include new physics.
+- PHOEBE 2.x should be used to learn the interface for PHOEBE going forward, and will be updated with future releases to include new physics.
+Although we have made every effort to test the science-results, please make sure all results make sense and report any issues.

 IPython Notebook | Python